AL333Z/fp-lib-design/fp-lib-design.md

 # Are there other ways to achieve the same?

 No doubt.
-This the simplest solution I found out, other solutions with better performances/tradeoff exist for sure.
+This the simplest solution I found out, **other solutions with better performances/tradeoffs exist for sure**.
-I just found this to be solving the problem well, while being reasonably straight-forward to present.
+I just found this to be:
+- **solving the problem well**
+- **offering a good and safe set of APIs** to the client
+- reasonably straight-forward to present

 ---